Louis de Clermont, seigneur de Bussy: Reign of Charles IX

 Bussy entered politics when he was granted a company of men-at-arms in 1568 leading them in the early wars of religion.

 Bussy took advantage of the Massacre of Saint Bartholomew to prosecute his personal vendettas.
 His Protestant cousin the Marquis de Renel had come to the capital to prosecute a lawsuit against him.
 The chaos afforded him the opportunity to murder him with a dagger.

 In the wake of the massacre the Protestant nobility entered rebellion once more.
-Bussy took part in he northern campaign in Normandie that culminated with the capture and execution of one of the leading rebels Gabriel de Lorges, Count of Montgomery.
+Bussy took part in the northern campaign in Normandie that culminated with the capture and execution of one of the leading rebels Gabriel de Lorges, Count of Montgomery.
 He received further promotion at this time, becoming maître de camp and receiving command of four companies.

 Poland-Lithuania

-In 1574, the kings brother Anjou secured an election as the king of the Polish-Lithuanian Commonwealth.
+In 1574, the king's brother Anjou secured an election as the king of the Polish-Lithuanian Commonwealth.
 Bussy travelled with him as he crossed Germany to secure his new throne.
 On his way Anjou passed through Frankfurt, however Bussy was unable to secure accommodation in the city alongside the king.
 As a result he went out into the nearby villages, finding a hostess to provide him lodgings.
 However he soon seduced his hostess, and aroused the ire of the local population through his 'French manners.'
 The villagers descended on him, beating him up and if it were not for the intervention of a local count, he might have been killed.
 The count arranged for Bussy to be arrested under protective custody.
 Anjou secured his release so he could join up against with the main royal host.